-Indigenous storyteller Dallas Yellowfly is from the Siksika Nation (Blackfoot First Nation).
+Indigenous storyteller Dallas Yellowfly's ancestry is from the Siksika Nation (Blackfoot First Nation).
 Having been born and raised on Coast Salish, Sto:lo, territory he has been taught both coastal culture and plains culture from Elders.
-Sharing culture in the classrooms, Dallas has been working in Aboriginal Education for over 17 years.
-Using his experience in stand-up comedy and storytelling Dallas is presenting across the province focused on increasing awareness of Indigenous perspectives in education
+Sharing stories and culture in the classrooms, Yellowfly has been working in Indigenous Education for over 18 years.
+Using his experience in stand-up comedy, film production, multi-media and interactive storytelling Yellowfly is presenting across the province focused on increasing awareness of Indigenous perspectives in education.

 The most accessible presentation that our students will ever hear in terms of the personal cost of residential schools across the generations of one family...
 The students and adults, including me, were all transfixed both by your storytelling ability and also your powerful use of multi-media.
 Sylvia Russell, Superintendent, Maple Ridge SD42

 Qwalena was the single most powerful assembly that I have experienced in my ten year teaching career.
 This is a must see production for every school, student, and teacher in our province Dustin Hyde, Aboriginal Education Teacher, Penticton, SD67

 Raven was one of my favourite presentations because you were funny and you make me smile...try to keep your amazing personality with you.
 Student, Surrey, SD36

 Tech Requirements: Two electrical outlets and a trolly or desk for our projector.

 Fee Range: $645 - $1,245 (Includes ArtStarts' fee.
 Additional fees apply for remote districts.)